 From its inception, The Monthly has never compromised its editorial standards.
 It is edited more like a book than a magazine.
 Its contributor list is a rollcall of Australia’s key writers: Helen Garner, Richard Flanagan, David Marr, Don Watson, Chloe Hooper, Tim Winton, Christos Tsiolkas, Noel Pearson, Anne Manne, Robert Manne, Karen Hitchcock, Anwen Crawford, Anna Goldsworthy and J.M.
 Coetzee.
 As Schwartz says: “Without our writers we are nothing.”

 The Monthly was launched to give writers, commentators and critics the time and space to explore the issues that matter now and will matter in the future, to distil complex arguments and ideas in ways that entertain and inform.
 Like its sister publications, Quarterly Essay and The Saturday Paper, it values great writing and treats it well.

 Schwartz once described The Monthly as “a free spirited friend who comes to visit, full of stories, opinion, information, insight and surprise”.Visit website Subscribe

-The Monthly Today is the essential telling of the day’s politics.
+In-depth analysis of the moments that define the day from Rachel Withers.
 Arriving mid-afternoon – after Question Time on sitting weeks – it analyses what is happening in national affairs and gives a unique take on what it means and why it matters.
 It is spirited and fresh, cutting through the politics to keep readers up to date.Sign up